diogomatsubara/codex/docs/index.md

 ## What You'll Need

-* Decide make a decision about what infrastructure provider to user create an account for the provider
+* Decide which infrastructure provider
+* Create your account
+* Review the network design

-## What Will Happen
+## What You'll Do

-Use terraform scripts to build network, jumpbox, and bosh director for that provider.

-Connect to jumpbox.
+Once you've picked your target infrastructure, created an account, and accepted or modified the network, you will:

+* Build network objects on target infrastructure
+* Create a jumpbox to bridge public and private access
+* And deploy a management BOSH director

+Let's take a look at the overall network design and how we recommend setting up a Cloud Foundry platform.